Catch Us in the Headlines

 4. Healthcare and Education

-Gig platforms are emerging in specialized sectors like healthcare and education, connecting skilled professionals with short-term opportunities.
+New gig platforms are emerging in specialized fields, connecting professionals with short-term opportunities in healthcare, tutoring, training, and more.

 Challenges to Sustained Growth